 So work on your basics if you want to improve your scores in higher classes.

-Let's talk about; How to manage higher classes Math.
+How to manage higher classes Math.

-Because now you have to deal with the topics like number system, complex number, complex geometry, circles, triangles, trigonometry from basic to complex, calculus, and many other tough topics.
+Class 9th to class 12th is considered higher classes, and math in these classes is quite tough as compared to lower classes.
+Because now you have to deal with topics like the number system, complex numbers, complex geometry, circles, triangles, trigonometry from basic to complex, calculus, and many other tough topics.

-Plus, if you want to crack exams like IIT JEE (how to crack IIT JEE), NDA, SSC and other bank-based exams then you should learn these topics very carefully.
+If you are not good at basics, then you'll automatically find these topics difficult.
+Because these topics really require affords to take control over.
+Plus, if you want to crack exams like IIT JEE (how to crack IIT JEE), NDA, SSC and other bank-based exams, then you should learn these topics very carefully.

 I know, it may be sound too early now.
 But if you're in class 9th now.